17-year-old charged with manslaughter after fatal crash in June

-A 17-year-old from Jenks found with cocaine and alcohol in her system after a fatal crash has been charged with manslaughter and driving under the influence.
+A 17-year-old from Jenks who was found to have cocaine and alcohol in her system after a fatal crash has been charged with manslaughter and driving under the influence.

-The crash occurred 10 a.m.
-June 12 on South 33rd West Avenue just west of the Creek Turnpike/U.S. 75 interchange and northwest of the Glenpool city limits.
+The crash occurred about 10 a.m.
+June 12 on 33rd West Avenue just west of the Creek Turnpike/U.S. 75 interchange and northwest of the Glenpool city limits.

-Harley Ryan Wilson, 17, was driving a Mitsubishi Montero with two other occupants: Hannah Weis, 18, was in the front passenger seat.
-The car reportedly went off the road into a ditch and was airborne for a time before it "impacted the ground and overturned into a tree" and came to rest upside down, according to court documents.
+Harley Ryan Wilson, 17, was driving a Mitsubishi Montero with two other occupants, one of whom was Hannah Weis, 18, who was in the front passenger seat.
+The car reportedly went off the road into a ditch and was airborne for a time before it "impacted the ground and overturned into a tree," coming to rest upside down, according to court documents.

-All three occupants were transported to a Tulsa hospital, where Weis was pronounced dead.
+All three occupants were taken to a Tulsa hospital, where Weis was pronounced dead.
 The backseat occupant was admitted with a broken femur, and Wilson was admitted with a possible concussion.
-Her parents reportedly consented to a blood draw that showed cocaine and alcohol in Wilson's system, according to a probable cause affidavit.
+Wilson's parents reportedly consented to a blood draw that showed cocaine and alcohol in her system, according to a probable cause affidavit.

 People are also reading…